Code-Institute-Submissions/approach_people/README.md

 * Deletes a job from DB, but before doing so, pop up modal is triggered asking user to confirm the action.
 #### Contact Us
 * Contact us form connected with my email address using EmailJS.
+#### Error Page
+* In case of any error, user will be aware of it.
 ### Features Left to Implement
 * User Authentication
 * User profile creating where each user could store their cover letter and CV
 * A password recovery system, that would send an email to a user's account, needs to be implemented.
+* Implement Cloudinary.
+Users should be able to upload their own images and the urls should be stored in the database with the job.
 ## Technologies Applied:
 + HTML, CSS and JavaScript programming languages
 + Python
 + Flask
 + Jinja2 templating language
++ Chrome Developer Tools
 + [Balsamiq](https://balsamiq.com/)
 + [Favicon](https://favicon.io/)
 + [Google Fonts](https://fonts.google.com/)